-Module Introduction to Algorithms, EiAPS-B) - recommended Module Data communication (KTR Programming and Software (DSG- -Datkomm-B) - recommended Frequency: every summer semester Recommended semester: Minimal Duration of the Mod 1 Semester Module Units Foundations of Internet Commun Mode of Delivery: Lectures and P Lecturers: Prof. Dr. Udo Krieger Language: English/German Frequency: every summer semest Learning outcome: The important skill to provide a qua technologies and corresponding pr team-oriented processes subject to of technical and administrative obje Communication and its tutorials in t independently with a high level of r successful team. nication racticals lified assessment of current commu actical knowledge can only be acqui o time constraints and the clear spec actives.
-In the course Foundations of the router laboratory students will lea esponsibility as self-confident memb nicaton red by ification Internet arn to work per of a 4,00 Weekly Contact Hours It is the objective of the course that modern data communication in Inte can be developed, implemented ar The course is open to bachelor stu prgram.
-It attempts to prepare for th Master students in the first semeste invited to join the course. the students acquire practical know ernet and learn how communication of judged with th highest level of exp dents in their transition phase to the he job in communication industry rela- er and exchange students from abro ledge on concepts ertise. master ated fields. ad are Contents: The course provides an introduction technical issues related to the fund link layer, routing and transport pro- topics such as real-time communic implementation of the learnt conce- tasks in the communication laborate tutorial part of the course.
-For this p tools will be provided.
-The implementation tasks include to networks in the laboratory setting. n to the theoretical foundations of im amentals of Internet communication tocols in IP networks, as well as adv ation and security in IP networks.
-Th pts in terms of predetermined config ory by small teams of students cons purpose, guidelines, technical instruc- he configuration and testing of comp Operating system and required portant , the data ranced uration titutes the ctions, and software components like Wireshar provided.
-The basic handling of the by the students as part of their indi The organization of the laboratories comprises definition, preparation, in A solution of the framework of industry when the framework of industry when the framework of industry when the framework of industry of the framework of industry r will be perfomed ouse. try.
-It uses.
-An incremental processing is performea segmentation into specific work ed like in industrial projects.
-It means packages, its division into tasks and subtasks including milestones the presentation of intermediate results a final report with presentation Further laboratories related to current research issues in "Future Generation Internet" will be integrated into the course on demand.
+EiAPS-B) - recommended ns, Programming and Software (DSG TR-Datkomm-B) - recommended - Frequency: every summer semester Recommended semester: Minimal Du 1 Semester uration of the Module: Module Units technologies and corresponding team-oriented processes subject of technical and administrative of Communication and its tutorials d Practicals er nunicaton uired by ecification of Internet earn to work 4,00 Weekly Contact Hours modern data communication in hat the students acquire practical kno Internet and learn how communicatio I and judged with th highest level of e n concepts prgram.
+It attempts to prepare for students in their transition phase to th or the job in communication industry r ester and exchange students from ab elated fields. technical issues related to the ful link layer, routing and transport topics such as real-time commu implementation of the learnt cor tasks in the communication labo ction to the theoretical foundations of undamentals of Internet communication protocols in IP networks, as well as a nication and security in IP networks.
+Incepts in terms of predetermined conf pratory by small teams of students con his purpose, guidelines, technical inst on, the data dvanced The iguration nstitutes the networks in the laboratory settin software components like Wires provided.
+The basic handling of by the students as part of their i de the configuration and testing of cor og.
+Operating system and required shark, Atheris and Vyatta software rou the hardware and software itself will ndividual intellectual efforts within the iter will be be perfomed couse. comprises definition, preparatio pries is following the framework of inden n, implementation and presentation p rmed like in industrial projects.
+It mea hases.
+An its division into tasks and subtasks including milestones the presentation of intermediate results a final report with presentation Further laboratories related to current research issues in "Future Generation Internet" will be integrated into the course on demand.
 Details are discussed in the first lecture.
 An actual list of studied topics and related references are presented in the first lecture.
 The language of the course wil be announced during the first lecture.
 Literature: Foundations: • J. Liebeherr, M. Elzarki: Mastering Networks, An Internet Lab Manual, Pearson Education, Boston, 2004.
 Further references related to specific workpackages: Kurose, J., Ross, K.W.: Computer Networking - a Top-Down Approach, Addison-Wesley, 2013 .
 Tanenbaum, A. S.: Computer Networks, Pearson Education, 2010.
 Leon-Garcia, A., Widjaja, I.: Communication Networks, McGraw-Hill, Boston, 2nd ed.
 2004.
 Flaig, G., u.a.: Internet-Telefonie, Open source Press, München, 2006.
 An up-to-date list is provided by the course.
 Examination Coursework Assignment and Colloquium / Duration of Examination: 30 minutes Duration of Coursework: 4 months Description: The evaluation of the course will take place after completion of all lectures within the examination cycle.
 It is based on following items: assessment of the chapters composed by the candidate in the final course report about all workpackages written by a team of students presentation and explanation of specific tasks and outcomes of laboratories by an individual colloquium lasting 30 minutes The evaluation rules of these components will be announced during the first lecture.
 The overall individual grading has to reach the level "satisfactory/ ausreichend (4.0)" to pass the examination of the module.
 The language of the examination wil be announced during the first lecture.
+L